valory-xyz/open-autonomy/docs/autonomy.md

   --help            Show this message and exit.
 ```

-`autonomy deploy run` is a wrapper around `docker-compose'` `up` command to run the service deployments.
+`autonomy deploy run` is a wrapper around `docker-compose up` command to run the service deployments.
 To run deployments, navigate to the build dir and run

 ```bash
 $ autonomy deploy run